Skip to content

 • Ecoventura (20-passenger yachts): yacht-style intimate

 For first-time Galapagos visitors, Lindblad-National Geographic Endeavour II provides the most comprehensive naturalist program.
 For ultra-luxury, Silversea Silver Origin.
 For yacht-style intimate, Ecoventura.
-Per-night pricing $1,200-3,500 per person depending on operator.
+Per-night pricing starts from roughly $1,200-3,500 per person depending on operator.

 The bottom line